christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 For geo-replication, a client-centric consistency model is sufficient as not all data

+TODO use and describe the term "availability zones".
+Maybe draw a diagram: Cluster -> Data Center -> Avail.
+Zone -> Countries + Continents

+Strong consistency is in general a bad choice for geo-replication, as it requires writes to be committed to at least a global majority, reducing latency and availability dramatically.
+From a use case point of view, strong consistency is oftentimes even obsolete: The geo-replicas accessed by clients need only a fraction of the data of the other replicas most of the times (?).
+To prepare for disaster recovery, a trade-off between consistency and latency in the non-disaster case needs to be made, and is made on economical risk calculations: what's the cost if stale data is lost forever in the rare case of a disaster?
+"Within a globally distributed database environment there is a direct relationship between the consistency level and data durability in the presence of a region-wide outage.
+As you develop your business continuity plan, you need to understand the maximum period of recent data updates the application can tolerate losing when recovering after a disruptive event.
+The time period of updates that you might afford to lose is known as recovery point objective (RPO)."
+RPO: "the amount of data that can be lost within a relevant period of time for a company before significant damage occurs"
+Note that use cases exists that actually require strong consistency on a global scale, but they are reduced on a very small subset of the data of the overall system, mostly metadata neccessary to manage and observe the whole system.
+In this cases, the RPO is 0, which requires strong consistency across geo-replicas

+TODO multilevel possible: other consistent choices inside of a cluster then across clusters, and also dependent on the data/content.

 When concerning about service latency, it is always desirable to place service replicas in close proximity to its clients.
 This allows reducing the request round-trip time and hence the latency experienced by clients

 Providing lower latencies to users by serving data from nearby nodes...